nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### 3.4.
 Event
 The diagram below shows the architecture for Event feature.
+(Coming soon)

 ![](EventDiagram/EventArchitecture.png)